Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 $ make check_sim_output_x86
 ```

-The first command compiles the graph code for simulation on an x86 processor, the second command runs the simulation, and the final command invokes MATLAB to compare the simulator output against golden test vectors.
+The first command compiles the graph code for simulation on an x86 processor, the second command runs the simulation, and the final command invokes MATLAB® to compare the simulator output with golden test vectors.

-Alternatively, you can issue `make x86all`.
+Alternatively, you can run `make x86all`.
 The console should output `Max error LSB = 1`.

 To understand the performance of your initial implementation, you can perform AI Engine emulation using the SystemC simulator by entering the following sequence of commands.
-In the context of AI Engine processors, Initiation Interval is defined as how often (in cycles) a new iteration of the loop can start.
+In the context of AI Engine processors, initiation interval (II) defines how often, in cycles, a new loop iteration can start.

 For example, if a new iteration of the loop can start every II=16 cycles, and each loop iteration produces 16 samples, that means the processor is producing the equivalent of one sample per clock (excluding processor overhead).

-Assuming your AI Engine clock is 1.25 GHz, that means your throughput can potentially reach 1.25 Gsps excluding any processor overhead.
-Output throughput is defined as number of samples produced from your kernel per second.
+Assuming your AI Engine clock is 1.25 GHz, that means your throughput can reach 1.25 Gsps excluding any processor overhead.
+Output throughput defines the number of samples produced from your kernel per second.
 Run the following command:

 ```
 $ make compile